redivis/redivis-python/README.md

 This library is currently in beta testing.
 Many of the interfaces are nearing stability, but there may still be backwards-incompatible changes in the future.

 Please report any issues or feature requests in the [issue tracker](https://github.com/redivis/redivis-python/issues).

+Comprehensive documentation for this package is available at https://apidocs.redivis.com/redivis-python

 ## Installation
 ```